JetBrains/teamcity-documentation/topics/configuring-connections.md

 To configure an Azure DevOps OAuth 2.0 connection:
 1. In __Project Administration | Connections__, click __Add Connection__.
 2. Select _Azure DevOps OAuth 2.0_ as the connection type.
+3. Ensure the **Enable unique callback URL** setting is enabled to generate a unique ID added to your callback URL.
+This setting bolsters the security of your setup by mitigating the risk of mix-up attacks: attacks utilizing malicious authorization servers that impersonate real auth servers to trick a victim client into leaking an authorization code (token).
+Using the `/oauth/azuredevops/rid:your-unique-id/accessToken.html` URL format ensures an attacker cannot hand-craft an address acknowledged by TeamCity.

+   > * Whenever you toggle this setting on or off, the callback URL changes.
+Update OAuth settings on the VCS side accordingly.
+   > * IDs are unique for every connection, including copies of existing connections.
+If you clone a connection with this setting enabled, remember to update your VCS OAuth settings.
+   >
+   {type="note"}
-3. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.
+4. TeamCity will display the _Callback URL_ and _scopes_ required for registering an OAuth application in Azure DevOps.
    Go to the [Register Application](https://app.vsaex.visualstudio.com/app/register) page in Azure and create a new app using the provided parameters.
 When created, copy the app's ID and client secret.
-4. Go back to the connection form in TeamCity and enter the Azure DevOps Services URL, the new application ID, and client secret.
+5. Go back to the connection form in TeamCity and enter the Azure DevOps Services URL, the new application ID, and client secret.
-5. Specify the application scope that must be the same as the scope of the created Azure DevOps OAuth App.
+6. Specify the application scope that must be the same as the scope of the created Azure DevOps OAuth App.
-6. Save the connection.
+7. Save the connection.

 To activate the Azure DevOps Services authentication on your server, proceed to enabling the respective [authentication module](configuring-authentication-settings.md#Azure+DevOps+Services).